Marco Donadel: International career

 Donadel was the captain of Italy under-21 team between 2004 and 2006 and won the 2004 European Under-21 Football Championship, totalling 31 appearances and 1 goal.
 Donadel also won a bronze medal with Italy at the 2004 Summer Olympics football tournament.

 Coaching career

 On 17 December 2021, Donadel was announced as the new assistant coach of Spartak Moscow, following the appointment of Paolo Vanoli as the club's new head coach.

 On 11 April 2023, Donadel took on his first head coaching job in charge of Serie C club Ancona.
 He was dismissed on 23 October 2023 due to negative results.

 Donadel returned to Montreal in December 2024, joining Laurent Courtois's staff at CF Montréal as an assistant coach.
 On March 24, 2025, Donadel was named interim head coach after Courtois was fired after Courtois led the team to its worst start (1 point over 5 matches) since its inaugural MLS season in 2012.
 On October 21, 2025, he was named as head coach on a permanent basis for the 2026 and 2027 seasons.

+On April 12, 2026, Donadel was fired after a 1-6-0 start to the 2026 season.